 - Application techniques

 Traditional CBT techniques and mindfulness meditation are combined in mindfulness-based cognitive therapy (MBCT).
 A person’s attention is kept in the present moment when practicing mindfulness, which encourages an open and aware mental state.
 During mindfulness activities, thoughts and feelings that come up are acknowledged but not critiqued.
-According to research, mindfulness meditation can enhance specific brain processes related to ADHD, such as mood regulation and attention control.
+According to

 A therapy strategy called motivational interviewing aims to give clients the drive to change their behavior for the better.
 It is distinct in the manner that it encourages individuals to take charge of their own recovery.
 It has been discovered that motivational interviewing is an effective intervention technique for tackling health issues and habits like diabetes, physical activity, smoking, and sexual behaviors.